Platform and Technology Capabilities

 Opportunities in Dynamics CRM represent potential sales for a specific customer; when an opportunity is created, it gets included in the sales pipeline.
 An opportunity is said to be won when a customer agrees with the quotation; however, when a customer disagrees, the opportunity is lost and the sales life cycle ends.
 Opportunities allow you to measure the success of marketing efforts by tracking sales back to the original lead source and source campaign.
 When an opportunity is lost, reasons for the loss can be tracked.

-Dynamics CRM enables you to maintain a product catalog with multiple customizable price and discount lists for all of the business’ needs.
+Dynamics CRM enables you to maintain a product catalog with multiple customizable prices and discount lists for all of the business’ needs.
 You can create quotes, invoices, and orders directly from Dynamics CRM and include various factors including territory-based pricing, discount lists, product or price bundles, and more.
 You can also list product relationships to facilitate product substitutions, highlight cross-sell and up-sell opportunities, as well as mention write-in discounts.

 A quote contains the list of products or services with a defined price list and discounts the customer is interested in.
 After reviewing, the customer can either agree or disagree to place the order.
 In Dynamics CRM, you can create quotes in two ways: from an opportunity using system-calculated pricing, or as a new quote.
 Multiple quotes can be created from one opportunity to include special pricing offers.

 An Order is a confirmation of a sale that is to be invoiced and placed for further processing in terms of logistics.
 Since they are accepted quotes, they document what specific products or services the customer is buying.
-In Dynamics CRM, orders can be created by selecting the “create order” button on an active quote.
+In Dynamics CRM, orders can be created by selecting the “Create order” button on an active quote.

 Invoices represent the final stage of the sales cycle.
 After an order is placed successfully, an invoice is generated in the Dynamics CRM system.
-You can either create an invoice directly from a specific order screen, or navigate to the invoice section and select a new invoice.
+You can either create an invoice directly from a specific order screen or navigate to the invoice section and select a new invoice.
 You can create more than one invoice for an opportunity or an order.